 And don’t forget: as a grad school applicant, your goal is to show yourself as a focused, qualified, intelligent, and capable individual.
 Your essay can include some humor, but you’re writing an essay, not a comedy sketch.

-Examples of Good Humor
+Examples of good humor

 Here are a few examples of how – and how not – to use humor:

-Good: “In all my travels, I had never before sipped anything called Toadstool Brew.
+- Good: “In all my travels, I had never before sipped anything called Toadstool Brew.
 After I was finished, I hoped never to have to sip it again.”
 This works because it is gently self-deprecating; you are poking fun at your own lack of appreciation for an exotic tea.

-Not good: “In all my travels, I had never seen a more bizarre-looking individual.
+- Not good: “In all my travels, I had never seen a more bizarre-looking individual.
 My first thought was, ‘This guy could get a gig on a reality TV show in the States.’”
 This doesn’t work because poking fun at someone else looks petty and rude.

 Never force humor into your writing.
 Use it when it feels natural, and perhaps try it out on another reader first.
-Adcom members will surely appreciate a laugh while reading through all those serious essays, but make sure that your essay reveals your focus and intelligence, and not just your funny bone.
+Adcom members may appreciate a laugh while reading through all those serious essays, but make sure that your essay reveals your focus and intelligence, and not just your funny bone.